zackhanni/soundslikesoma/_services/04-rehearsal-studio.md

 **Can I bring my photographer?**

-Absolutly!
+absolutely!
 Also, consider hiring us for photography or videography as well.
 We have 4k cameras, professional lighting, and backgrops available.

 **Can we extend our rehearsal studio session?**